Write your Will online for free in England, Wales and Northern IrelandFind out more

 either under your Will or ender intestacy rules.
 In order to ensure your wishes are carried out, you are strongly advised to update your Will as soon as you start divorce/dissolution proceedings.

 In certain circumstances it may be possible to use your Will to minimise the charge to Inheritance Tax.
 It is best to seek advice from a solicitor on current rates and how best to manage this aspect of your Estate.

 This Frequently Asked Questions guide has been produced for the British Liver Trust in partnership with Coles Miller Solicitors LLP Wills and Probate team.
 You should always seek professional advice when making or updating your Will.

 Find a solicitor near you:

-My family and I have supported the British Liver Trust for over six years, and we continue to do so, because of the invaluable work it does to find cures for a range of liver disease, as well as raising awareness about liver disease and health to the wider public.
+My family and I have supported the British Liver Trust for many years, and we continue to do so, because of the invaluable work it does to find cures for a range of liver diseases, as well as raising awareness about liver disease and health to the wider public.

 I would love to see a cure for Autoimmune Hepatitis (AIH) in my life time and the cause to be understood.
 But if that doesn’t happen, then at least my legacy can go towards that, so that people in the future affected by AIH can.